Managing Seasonal Affective Disorder

 Seasonal affective disorder (SAD) is a type of depression.
 A person who has SAD feels depressed at specific times of the year.
 The most common times for this condition are late fall and winter.

-Treatment for SAD includes talk therapy, light therapy, combination of both talk and light therapy, and medicines for depression (antidepressants).
+Treatment for SAD includes talk therapy, light therapy, a combination of both talk and light therapy, and medicines for depression (antidepressants).
 If you take medicine for SAD, avoid using alcohol and other substances that may prevent your medicine from working properly.

 Talking to others